From Flagstaff to the Grand Canyon: 5 Best Ways to Get There

 Continue along Highway 64 being sure to stop in at the Little Colorado River Overlook and the Cameron Trading Post.
 Take a break and undertake a bit of retail shopping therapy, filling your souvenir quota with Navajo art and textiles.
 This is also a good spot to stop for a bite to eat.

 Continue onwards and then take a right onto Highway 89 and head south.
-If you still have the energy for exploring, take the exit for the Wupatki Ruins and see some amazingly preserved pueblos.
+If you still have the energy to explore, take the exit for the Wupatki Ruins and see some amazingly preserved pueblos.
 Continue along this road, and you'll drive through lava country and pass by the towering Sunset Crater before turning left and heading back into Flagstaff.

 Flagstaff is the ideal jumping-off spot for trips to the Grand Canyon.
 Tours are an ideal way to make the trip, just park your car at one of Flagstaff's hotels and let someone else show you all the highlights while you recline in comfort.